Liver Health

 Absolute zero.
 No exceptions.

-Even small amounts can trigger decompensation, worsen ascites, and increase mortality.
+Even small amounts can trigger decompensation, worsen ascites, precipitate variceal bleeding, and directly increase mortality.
+A single binge can be fatal in a cirrhotic patient.

 📊